BUTKRIT9/BUTKRIT9/README.md

-- 👋 Hi, I’m @BUTKRIT9
+- 👋 Hi, I’m @BUTKRIT29
-- 👀 I’m interested in Python,JavaScript,Swift
 - 🌱 I’m currently learning Computer Engineering
-- 📫 How to reach me butkrit9@gmail.com
+- 📫 How to reach me yokart.butter@gmail.com

 <!---
 BUTKRIT9/BUTKRIT9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.